-- combine limited resources to provide for everyone.
+- combine limited resources to provide for everyone rather than thinking of cost to self

 - a can of vegetable soup

-- A knife for cutting vegetables, bowls and spoons for eating soup.
+- knives for cutting vegetables, bowls and spoons for eating soup.

 - Optional but very helpful: a parent volunteer.

-Students will bring in vegetables from home to make a class soup.
+Children bring in vegetables from home to make a class soup

 Ross, Tony.
 Stone Soup.
 Dial, 1987.
 ISBN: 0140547088